- This is most relevant for African American women who would like to lower their breast cancer risk.

 - The results of this study were derived by pooling data from 4 individual studies.
 Pooling data may hide differences between the studies.

 - The authors provided detailed information on how the AMBER Consortium data on 22,000+ study participants (cases and controls) was obtained and analyzed.
 Researchers gathered alcohol intake and frequency data directly from all participants via questionnaires.

 - Recall bias (a participant’s ability to remember their alcohol consumption) likely impacted the results of this study.

 - Some study group sample sizes were small (for example, those that drank heavily)

-- Researchers also lacked data on diet and exercise, which can influence the risk of breast cancer, and they didn’t know why some women chose to abstain from drinking.
+- Researchers also lacked data on diet and exercise, which can impact breast cancer risk.

 - While this study is not a controlled experiment designed to prove whether or how alcohol causes breast cancer, the large sample size and detailed alcohol use reported by participants support the conclusions.